Solid-waste rate study proves polycart customers overpaid

 He recommended the city increase rates until they put aside the bare minimum of 90-days of service costs in reserve.
 The city should have six-months in reserve, Yanke said, given the cost of a truck and service and repair fees.
 Starting this fiscal year and each year through 2028, Yanke’s five-year plan proposes $236,000 in equipment purchases a year.

-The city commission approved the study unanimously, which Assistant City Manager Traci Alvarez was necessary to set in train rate-change resolutions and ordinances, which will come before them soon.
+The city commission approved the study unanimously, which Assistant City Manager Traci Alvarez said was necessary to set in train rate-change resolutions and ordinances, which will come before them soon.
 Assistant City Manager Traci Alvarez is the wife of Solid Waste Director Andy Alvarez.

 Gonzales replied to Fahl that training is not only being done, but that she has arranged “for trainers to come to us.